Jemez Hot Springs Is One Of The Gorgeous Hot Springs In New Mexico You Can Still Visit In The Wintertime

 Looking for ways to stay warm this winter?
 Soaking in hot water is one way to feel warm and cozy on an otherwise chilly day.
 If a hot bath or a hot tub doesn’t quite hit the spot for you, then these hot springs to visit in winter in New Mexico just might do the trick.

-The hot spring has seasonal hours and is generally closed on Tuesdays.
 You may visit their website or Facebook page for details on operational hours, rates, lodging, closures, and more.

 Hot Springs To Visit In Winter In New Mexico